 Antenna Test Lab Co performs 3D spherical evaluations using Phi axis (roll) and Theta (turntable) stepping per the “Great Circle Cut System”.
 This way, native results are available directly in the standard preferred spherical coordinate system.

-Measurements are logged in tables of Theta and Phi spherical coordinates, per IEEE Std 149-1979, “Test Procedures for Antennas”.
+Measurements are logged in tables of Theta and Phi spherical coordinates, per IEEE Standard 149-2021, “Test Procedures for Antennas”.
 The standard IEEE antenna coordinate system is illustrated below.
 The spherical coordinates relate to the Cartesian axes as shown in the click-to-enlarge diagram to the left.

 Ready to find out more about your antenna … partner with an antenna evaluation company and never be “in the dark” again!
 Contact us here.